Language Reference

 Functions #

-accumulate
+accumulate #

 Syntax

-accumulate(rate, time)
+accumulate(rate, duration)

 Example